amriano/angelariano.github.io/training.md

 ---
 layout: page
-title: Training
+title: Doggie Training
 subtitle: Would You Like Me To Train Your Doggie?
 bigimg:
   - "/img/big-imgs/train.jpeg"
 ---

-### I can train your dog if

-- You have all your pets's vaccination recods
-- He/she is under 50 pounds
+### I Would Love to Train Your Doggie

+I can teach your doggie some tricks, and he/she will have logs of fun.